calmm-js/kefir.atom/README.md

 ### <a name="lens"></a>[`atom.lens(...ls)`](#lens "lens :: AbstractMutable a -> (...PLens a b) -> LensedAtom b")

-Creates a new [`LensedAtom`](#class-LensedAtom) with the given path from the original atom.
+Creates a new [`LensedAtom`](#class-LensedAtom) that provides a read-write view with the given path from the original atom.
 Modifications to the lensed atom are reflected in the original atom and vice verse.

 The lenses are treated as a path of [partial lenses](https://github.com/calmm-js/partial.lenses/).
 In fact, one